Building The Kingdom

 Minimizing Water Damage

 Once you’ve identified where the water is coming from, you need to minimize the damage it can cause.
-Place buckets, towels or containers under the leak to catch the water.
+Place buckets, towels or containers under the ceiling with a water stain to catch the water.
 If your ceiling is sagging or bulging, it’s a sign that there’s a significant amount of water trapped inside.
-In some cases, it’s appropriate to puncture the bulge carefully with a small hole, which will release the water and prevent the ceiling from collapsing.
-However, you should call a professional first — puncturing it may cause an even bigger issue.

 Other steps you can take to minimize damage include: